zhaoou/notes/JS/react.md

 - props should not initialize state

 **State**
-- state resides in in the root Component
+- State resides in in the root Component
 - Inside of the component holding state define a function responsible for state update
 ```
 removeContact = (toRemove) => {
     this.setState(
       (s) => ({contacts : s.contacts.filter((c) => c.id != toRemove.id)}) )}
 ```
-- Pass this function to component using props
+- Pass **state and this function** to component(s) using props
 ```
 <ListContacts onDeleteContact={this.removeContact} contacts={this.state.contacts}/>
 ```